-The post-master's to DNP option is appropriate for those who practice in one of the recognized four Advanced Practice Registered Nurse (APRN) roles (certified nurse midwife, certified registered nurse anesthetist, clinical nurse specialist, and nurse practitioner).
+The Direct Patient Care DNP track is for nurses who want to become a Family Primary Care Nurse Practitioner, Adult Gerontology Primary Care Nurse Practitioner, or Adult Gerontology Acute Care Nurse Practitioner at the Doctorate in Nursing Practice level.
+The post-master's to DNP option is appropriate for those who are in one of the recognized four Advanced Practice Registered Nurse (APRN) roles (certified nurse-midwife, certified registered nurse anesthetist, clinical nurse specialist, and nurse practitioner).